andpp/PHP_Photo_Gallery/readme.md

 * Added support for subfolders
 * On-fly resize images.
 You can use your original  photo archives without pre-resizing it for web view.
 * Speed-up page loading for big image collections
-* Moved thumbs to separate folder.
+* Moved thumbs to a separate folder.
 The gallery does not require write permissions to albums folders.
 * Used [php-image-magician](https://github.com/Oberto/php-image-magician) library for thumbs generation and image on-fly resizing

-# Configuration
+## Configuration

+In folio-gallery.php:

-Update ==$mainFolder== with the folder for your photo albums Update ==$thumbFolde==r with the folder for thumbs.
-The folder should have write permissions for your webserver user (usually **www-data**)
+Update ==$mainFolder== with the folder for your photo albums.
+Update ==$thumbFolde==r with the folder for thumbs.
+The folder should have write permissions for your webserver user (usually **www-data**).

 	$mainFolder    = 'albums';   // folder where your albums are located - relative to root
 	$thumbsFolder  = 'thumbs';   // folder where your thumbs are located - relative to root